“The Hobo Code” Review

 At a vivacious party celebrating Peggy’s newfound success, Pete tells her, “I don’t like you like this.”
 She dances the twist with tears in her eyes.

-Meanwhile, a sub-plot about art director Sal Romano finds the ancillary character repressing his obvious attraction to men.
-One of Mad Men’s greatest strengths is its ability to expand the supporting cast in unexpected ways, and Sal’s inability to admit his homosexuality while on a “date” with a male executive from Belle Jolie is one of the episode’s most moving scenes.
+Meanwhile, a sub-plot about art director Sal Romano finds the ancillary character repressing his homosexuality.
+One of Mad Men’s greatest strengths is its ability to expand the supporting cast in unexpected ways, and Sal’s inability to admit his attraction while on a “date” with a male executive from Belle Jolie is one of the episode’s most moving scenes.
 It adds a whole new layer of depth and tragedy to a character who was previously viewed as outré and inessential.

 “The Hobo Code” is dominated by Don’s flashbacks, but the scenes themselves aren’t overbearing.
 That’s because they’re perfectly spaced throughout the episode.
 The material is given ample room to breathe, and therefore it doesn’t distract from the additional storylines, which all contain their own unique power.
 It’s the best Mad Men episode so far.